grd/FreePDM/cmd/pdmserver/README.md

 # FreePDM
-A PDM for FreeCAD
+A PDM for FreeCAD.

+After a long time of thinking I came to the conclusion that only having JSON interfaces with the client would be sufficient.
+That is, I think, *now* is the best way to communicate with the client.
+I don't think that having a web page is the right choice, but having a client is a better approach because then the server would have to do a lot less, which means more stable, and also the client can be anything such as a Windows app, Linux app and a Mac app, and maybe in the long future a mobile app.

-## The Server App page.
+## The PDM Server page

 This page is a long list of things that need to be done.
-Don't expect everything working.
+Don't expect one thing working.
 It just isn't done yet.
 The list of TODO's is very long.

-### After serious considertation I came to the conclusion that Angular probably isn't the right choice.
-An ordinary webpage with Go icw HTMX and Tailwind CSS would be sufficient.
-Pff!
-No JS / TS !!!

-I still believe that a website would be the right choice for most of the PDM activities (as long as it is simple).
-Of course this will be pretty well organized, with subdirectories and access rights.
+### Basic functionality
+- Commands (/command) for ordinary functions such a ls, mv, rename, copy, chdir

 ### User accounts
 - Login (/admin/login) - a simple login form with username admin and password admin.